 The right earplugs can save your hearing, reduce pain and help you sleep at night

-Exposure to high-decibel sounds in industrial work settings, shooting ranges, loud music venues, or working with or riding motorcycles can irreparably damage hearing.
-The Centers for Disease Control estimates that 12.5 percent of children and adolescents between the ages of 6 and 19 years old, and 17 percent of adults between 20 and 69 years old -- more than 31 million people in total -- have suffered permanent damage to their hearing as a result of excessive exposure to noise.
+In the modern world, noise is all around.
+Working with power tools, riding a motorcycle or a snowmobile, firing a gun at a shooting range, or even listening to loud music at concerts and clubs can expose you to noise levels high enough to cause permanent hearing damage.
+The Centers for Disease Control and Prevention (CDC) estimates that 12.5 percent of children and adolescents between the ages of 6 and 19 years old, and 17 percent of adults between 20 and 69 years old – more than 31 million people in total – have suffered irreparable damage to their hearing as a result of excessive exposure to noise.

-The solution can be as simple as donning earplugs -- small cylinders made of materials like foam, plastic and sometimes silicone or wax -- during your exposure to said noise.
-Earplugs also come in handy for blocking out general noise from traffic or neighbors, so you can sleep or study; a few reviewers even quip that earplugs have saved their marriage by drowning out their mate's loud snoring.
+The solution can be as simple as donning earplugs -- small cylinders made of materials like foam, plastic, silicone, or wax -- whenever you're in a noisy environment.
+Earplugs also come in handy for blocking out general noise from traffic or neighbors, so you can sleep or study; a few reviewers even quip that earplugs have saved their marriages by drowning out their mates' loud snoring.

-Earplugs can be disposable, semireusable (meaning they should be thrown out after a few uses) or entirely reusable.
-Disposable earplugs generally cost from 10 to 40 cents per pair, though the price usually goes down with higher quantities.
-Reusable earplugs will set you back anywhere from $2 to $20 per pair, with semireusable earplugs at the bottom of this range.
-If you're looking at buying custom-made earplugs, be prepared to spend up to $200.
+Earplugs can be disposable, semi-reusable (meaning they should be thrown out after a few uses), or entirely reusable.
+Disposable earplugs generally cost anywhere from 10 to 40 cents per pair, though the price typically goes down if you buy in bulk.
+Reusable earplugs will set you back anywhere from $1 to $20 per pair, with semi-reusable earplugs at the bottom of this range.